quinnliu/CV/README.md

   learning in visual pathway of human brain with [Poster](./portfolio/Scieneering_Poster_(5MB).jpg).

 <b>Dishwasher at Virginia Tech West End | Fall 2012 & Spring 2013</b>
-- As unbelievable as this sounds I was caught pretending to go to the Dean of Engineering's class because I wanted to code AGI instead.
-To learn from my mistake I was asked to do 75 hrs. of dishwashing.
-From this experience I learned many lessons on how to overcome difficult problems.

 ## FORMAL EDUCATION
 <b>Virginia Tech Computer Science Major [GPA: 3.59] | 2011-15</b>